 Performance reviews are an opportunity to review an individuals performance in a more formal setting.
 To get the best outcomes, regular ongoing feedback outside of the review meeting should be a consistent habit.
 Informal feedback can be as simple as checking in now and then with a quick “How is everything going?”

-Your performance management process measures and continually improves the performance of your team; it is the difference between an average team and a dream team who are highly engaged, high performing and importantly, happy.
+Your performance management process measures and continually improves the performance of your team; it is the difference between an average team and a dream team who are highly engaged, high performing and, importantly, happy.

-Your people want feedback; fundamentally they want to do a good job.
-Giving feedback is the best way to help and support someone to improve, it also has the added benefit of helping you improve by being on the receiving end of feedback.
+Your people want feedback; fundamentally, they want to do a good job.
+Giving feedback is the best way to help and support someone to improve; it also has the added benefit of helping you improve by being on the receiving end of feedback.
 Generally, it is not something we do well.
 Especially when it comes to bad feedback, many people chose to ignore rather than address the situation.
-Think about your style of giving feedback, are you someone who shies away and hopes the situation will improve, do you jump to conclusions and rant and rave or do you consider ways to solve the issue constructively with the best possible outcome?
+Think about your style of giving feedback, are you someone who shies away and hopes the situation will improve, do you jump to conclusions and rant and rave, or do you consider ways to solve the issue constructively with the best possible outcome?

 There is no avoiding feedback in business if you want your team to keep up a certain standard and recognise them for their achievements.
-Think about feedback in this way; you give someone a job, wouldn’t they want to know how they did, was their performance better than expected or do they need to improve?
+Think about feedback in this way; if you give someone a job, wouldn’t they want to know how they did, was their performance better than expected, or do they need to improve?

 “Feedback is the breakfast of champions.”